 Hit Miami Beach

-Take a stroll down the Miami Beach boardwalk in the popular South Beach district.
+One of the best budget-friendly things to do in Miami is taking a stroll down the Miami Beach boardwalk in the famous South Beach district.
 For a main beach boardwalk, this one is great.

 Contrary to what you might expect of a city beach destination, the beach is not lined with shops and restaurants, just occasional, discreet hotel access paths.
-Flanked by the dune vegetation, the walk has a lovely natural feel.
-A fantastic 4 mile stretch for joggers and walkers.
+Flanked by the dune vegetation, the walk has a lovely natural feel—a fantastic four-mile scenic stretch for joggers and walkers.

-Duck out onto Collins Street at around 15th street and indulge in the Miami Beach Architectural District or the Art Deco District as it is more commonly known.
+Take a self-guided Art Deco tour.
+Along Collins Street, at around 15th street, you can indulge in the Miami Beach Architectural District or the Art Deco District as it is more commonly known.

-Beautifully restored hotels and boutique hotels take you back to a truly golden age.
+Beautifully restored hotels and boutique hotels take you back to a golden age.
 Pop into one of the grand old art deco hotels for the happy hour.
-The lobby and poolside bars in the hotels are just so gorgeous you are transported back to a time where sophistication and style was a matter of course.
+The lobby and poolside bars in the hotels are just so gorgeous you are transported back to a time when sophistication and style were a matter of course.

-While the popular South Beach area is very walkable if you want to explore other parts of Miami you are going to need transport.
-Hire a car or even a scooter or, you can jump on and off the bus.
-The Big Bus.
-Yes, this is the same Big Bus you see carting tourists through cities all around the world.
-What people often don’t realise, it can actually be a very cheap method of transport and a great way to get your bearings in the city, especially when you are only in town for a few days.
+While the famous South Beach area is very walkable, you will need transport to explore other parts of Miami.
+Hire a car or even a scooter, or you can jump on and off the bus.
+The Big Bus is one of the more inexpensive things to do in Miami.

+People often don’t realise that the Big Bus can be a very cheap method of transport and a great way to get your bearings in the city, especially when you are only in town for a few days.

 Miami has set the scene for countless TV shows and movies.
-Many celebrities have also fallen under the magic cities spell and call Miami home.
-Use the Big Bus to see where Gloria Estefan lives, right next door to Ricky Martin apparently.
+Many celebrities have also fallen under the magic city’s spell and call Miami home.
+Use the Big Bus to see where Gloria Estefan lives, right next door to Ricky Martin.
 Where Al Capone lived and where scenes from Miami Vice were filmed.